D3XX3R/starred/README.md

 - [holoiso-eol/holoiso](https://github.com/holoiso-eol/holoiso) – SteamOS 3 (Holo) archiso configuration
 - [imapsync/imapsync](https://github.com/imapsync/imapsync) – Imapsync is an IMAP transfers tool.
 The purpose of imapsync is to migrate IMAP accounts or to backup IMAP accounts.
 IMAP is one of the three current standard protocols to access mailboxes, the two others are POP3 and HTTP with webmails, webmails are often tied to an IMAP server.
 Upstream website is
 - [ipv6rslimited/cloudseeder](https://github.com/ipv6rslimited/cloudseeder) – One-click install internet appliances that operate on your terms.
 Transform your home computer into a sovereign and secure cloud.
-- [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) – Docker image that provides a Minecraft Server for Java Edition that automatically downloads selected version at startup
+- [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) – Docker image that provides a Minecraft Server for Java Edition that automatically installs/upgrades versions, modloaders, modpacks and more at startup
 - [jammsen/docker-collectd-fritzbox](https://github.com/jammsen/docker-collectd-fritzbox)
 - [jareware/docker-volume-backup](https://github.com/jareware/docker-volume-backup) – Utility container for periodically backing up Docker volumes
 - [ludwig-v/wireless-carplay-dongle-reverse-engineering](https://github.com/ludwig-v/wireless-carplay-dongle-reverse-engineering) – CPlay2Air / Carlinkit Wireless Apple CarPlay Dongle reverse engineering